For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As expected of a large and growing city, there are many shopping centres to get everything you could need.
 Manchester Arndale and The Trafford Centre offer a wide range of well-known retailers alongside large department stores.

-But if that's still not enough to satisfy you, The Northern Quarter is often popular among students home to many vintage shops, independent coffee shops and lots of restaurants too.
+But if that's still not enough to satisfy you, The Northern Quarter is popular among students with its many vintage shops, independent coffee shops and lots of restaurants too.

 Eating out